 What happened to cause the leaves to look dull and faded?
 Usually, it has to do with the light your plant is getting.
 Maybe it is getting too much light, but most likely it is getting not enough light.

 The lovely foliage will fade when it is not receiving enough light.
 So move your plant to a spot where it gets some more natural light.

 Leggy growth on a Wandering Jew Plant

 Long leggy stem parts ruin the look of your otherwise full and lush Wandering Jew plant.
 The easy fix is to pinch off the leggy growth.
-But that only solves it in the short term
+But that is just the short term solution

 Why is the variegation disappearing from the leaves?